guettli/generic-backend/README.md

 Still lot of backend code.

+Most people still use SQL directly.
+Only few people use ORM.

 # Current: 2015..2025

 The client is heavy: React or Angular

 The backend is simplified.
 For example [Django REST framework](https://www.django-rest-framework.org/) gets used.

 Less backend coding gets done.

+ORM gets used almost everywhere

 # Future: 2025..